Ethics and publication work flow

 If the authors choose to revise and resubmit, the manuscript will be evaluated by the original reviewers or the editor-in-chief to verify if the original comments of the reviewers have been adequately addressed.
 If the authors have adequately addressed the original comments, the reviewers are not allowed to raise new comments.
 Depending upon the evaluation, the manuscript will be either accepted or returned to the authors for further clarification.
 If the paper is accepted, it will be published online.
 If rejected, it is final and no further appeal is possible.

-Each published article will be assigned a doi, deposited with CrossRef and permanently archived with Portico.
+Each published article will be assigned a doi, deposited with CrossRef.

 Following is an outline of our commitment to publication ethics and transparency in accordance with the principles of the Committee on Publishing Ethics (COPE), and the Directory of Open Access Journals (DOAJ).